fabiangeisler/pyshotgrid/docs/installation.md

 pip install pyshotgrid
 ```

-You need to install `shotgun_api3` as a separate step, in case you want to use `pyshotgrid` in
-a standalone application.
 This is the preferred method to install pyshotgrid, as it will always install the most recent stable release.

 ## Use pyshotgrid with ShotGrid Toolkit

-There are a few ways you can use `pyshotgrid` with ShotGrid Toolkit (SGTK).
+There are a few ways you can use `pyshotgrid` with ShotGrid Toolkit (SGTK) and it will likely
+differ from studio to studio how it should be added to the setup.
-The most straight forward approach would be add to the `sys.path` it in the `tank_init.py`.
+One of the most straight forward approaches would be adding `pyshotgrid` to
+the `sys.path` in the `tank_init.py`.

 Here is what you have to do: